 “Every organization that collects or stores personally identifiable medical information – hospitals, doctors, clinics, pharmacies, billing offices, insurance companies, even employers – has a legal and ethical obligation to properly secure that information,” asserts Dr.Stahl.

-In public reports, theft was responsible for 66 percent of medical ID breaches in the last two years.
+In public reports, theft was responsible for 66 percent of medical ID breaches in the recent years.
 The thefts include notebook computers, smartphones, using another person’s personal information for fraudulent claims, and people using others’ names.

 More shocking news

-Authors of the PwC study indicated most healthcare organizations aren’t equipped to prevent medical ID theft – despite the growing use of information technology in the medical profession.
+Authors of the PwC study indicated most healthcare organizations haven’t been equipped to prevent medical ID theft – despite the growing use of information technology in the medical profession.

 “Most breaches are not the result of [information technology] IT hackers, but rather reflect the increase in the risks of the knowledgeable insider related to identity theft and simple human error – loss of a computer or device, lack of knowledge or unintended unauthorized disclosure,” said James Koenig, director of the Health Information Privacy and Security Practice at PwC in a press statement.

-More than 50 percent of the study’s respondents who work for healthcare organizations said they knew of at least one privacy breach since 2009.
+More than 50 percent of the study’s respondents who work for healthcare organizations said they have known of at least one privacy breach since 2009.

 “Doctors need to take measures to assure their patients are who they say they are,” recommends Dr. Stahl.
 “That can include checking referrals.”